qingchengzeng/qingchengzeng.github.io/index.md

 ## About
 Hello!
 My name is Qingcheng Zeng (曾庆诚).
 In September 2022, I will join the [Department of Linguistics](https://linguistics.northwestern.edu/) at Northwestern University, working with Dr. [Rob Voigt](https://faculty.wcas.northwestern.edu/robvoigt/) and Professor [Matt Goldrick](https://faculty.wcas.northwestern.edu/matt-goldrick/#!/) on natural language processing, computational linguistics, social computing, and computational phonology.

-Before that, I received my bachelor in linguistics from [University of Manchester](https://www.alc.manchester.ac.uk/linguistics-and-english-language/) and [Zhejiang University](http://www.sis.zju.edu.cn/sisenglish/main.htm), respectively.
+Before that, I received my bachelor in linguistics from [University of Manchester](https://www.alc.manchester.ac.uk/linguistics-and-english-language/) and [Zhejiang University](http://www.sis.zju.edu.cn/sisenglish/main.htm) in 2021.
+After graduation, I am honored to work as a full-time research assistant with Dr. [Jie Yang](https://ylab.top/jieyang/) at Zhejiang University.

 **Feel free to contact me if your research lies within these or related areas!**